Australian Government - Bureau of Meteorology Home | About Us | Contacts | Help | Feedback |

 Some of the models are regarded as experimental, and most are subject to regular revision and update with the aim of continuous improvement.
 However, they represent the state-of-the-art as far as dynamical ENSO prediction systems are concerned and offer useful guidance up to about nine months.

 The system details are given in the table below.
 Follow the group links to the Home Page of each of the models.
-Most of these models provide verification statistics for the WMO Long Range Forecast Verification System.
+Most of these models provide verification statistics for the WMO Long Range Forecast Verification System and are Global Producing Centres for Long Range Forecasts (WMO).

 Model Group Description